 Fare is an all-day bar and restaurant in between Old Street and Clerkenwell that’s a casual and classy option for day or night.
 The interior patio is perfect for a stone-baked pizza and an aperol spritz mid-summer, and such is the easy-going feel of this place that hours later, you may well find yourself leaning against the enormous marble bar, cocktail in hand.

 As secluded terraces go, the one at Luca is pretty next-level.
 There’s well-worn exposed brick, there’s some very perfectly maintained foliage, and yes, you better believe it, there’s a working fireplace too.
 Basically, when celebrities get ‘secretly wed’ in their back gardens, this is what we picture.
 A meal here can be expensive, but sharing the pork sausage ragu pasta, a portion of the parmesan fries, and a bottle of wine?
 You’re golden.

 Newcomer Wines is a very low-key wine shop and bar in Dalston, and we’re likely to be spending lots more time here when the weather’s right because they have a suitably low-key patio out back.
 It’s perfect for two, or a few of you.
 Plus glasses start at a very reasonable £6.50.

-Lurra is already one of our favourite restaurants to eat tasty little plates of tapas and sip posh Spanish wine.
+Lurra is already one of our favourite restaurants to eat giant hunks of steak, little plates of tapas, and sip posh Spanish wine in.
 Adding a patio with outdoor seating into the mix was enough to tip us over the edge, especially in a neighbourhood as good-looking as Marylebone.
 The piece de resistance here is the aged Galician Blond steak, arguably the best in town, but if you don’t feel like eating all that red meat in direct sunlight, the seafood options are great as well.